 He was the fourth and youngest son of Henry Bell (born 1771) and Henrietta Fowles (1771-1839).
 His father was a Factor (or land agent) latterly at Delvine, in Perthshire, and he followed his footsteps as factor.
 Henry's ancestors came from this area of Scotland, but his father had moved to Morpeth in Northumberland.
-The fact that George was born at Delvine indicates his father had moved back to the area and is believed to be Factor on the Estate.
+Henry had married Henrietta Fowlis at Caputh, and the fact that George was born at Delvine indicates his father had moved back to the area and is believed to have been Factor on the Estate.